w0nd3rl4nd/ICB0009-UF2-PR01-AliceAliagaMoreno/Exercise 2/Task 1/Readme.md

 If text is displayed poorly, modify "Thread.Sleep(1)" at the end of MonitorPatientStatus() and change it to "*500*".
 One millisecond was used as in my computer it prompts non-blinking visuals.

 ## Requisites
-All previous excercise requisites, plus:
+All previous excercises requisites, plus:
 * Patients must have a 50% chance of requiring diagnosis
 * If diagnosis is required, it will occur in 15 seconds each
 * Only two diagnosis rooms are available